 You may be as creative as you wish with this video, including camera placement, editing, lighting, etc, as long as the voice/s are clearly audible throughout.

 Introduction videos should be maximum of 3 minutes, spoken to camera, and may be recorded in any location.
 We advise students to practice social distancing in their introduction video.
-You may film student responses one at a time.
+You may film student responses one at a time and edit them together.

 We trust you to use your best judgements and put the health and safety of your ensemble first.